aitorevi/you-pod-2.0/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result. 🌐

-## Firebase
+## Firebase 🔥

 This project uses Firebase for authentication and database.
-You can create a new project on [Firebase](https://firebase.google.com/) and fill in the values in `.env` file.
+You can create a new project on [Firebase](https://firebase.google.com/) and fill in the values in the `.env` file.

-### Users collection schema
+### Users collection schema 📚

-All fields are required and must be filled as string:
+All fields are required and must be filled as a string:

 ```
 email: "an_email"
 id: "uuid"
 name: "your_name"
-password :"$2b$10$ECvSuVcvZOwpHj1ToFTReO05wXhfJtzsbM3GXwYUc4q3Q9Ow6VdkO" (admin)
+password: "$2b$10$ECvSuVcvZOwpHj1ToFTReO05wXhfJtzsbM3GXwYUc4q3Q9Ow6VdkO" (admin)
 role: "admin|user"
 username: "your_username"
 ```

-### Podcasts collection schema
+### Podcasts collection schema 🎧

-All fields are required and must be filled as string:
+All fields are required and must be filled as a string:

 ```
 title: "a_title"